heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 This is an optional section.
 Feel free to skip it if you do not have time.

-- Try to use Insomnia instead of cURL to interact with the API!
+- Try to use Insomnia instead of curl to interact with the API!
 - Try to find another API and interact with it!

 ## Conclusion